meumobi/meumobi.github.io/_posts/2018-03-26-using-ionic-app-sources-as-pwa.md

 });
 ```

 Then now if you run `gulp preprocess --mode=pwa` you'll see a new `index.html` file to appear as required for a PWA.
-And for a native app run `gulp preprocess --mode=pwa`
+And for a native app run `gulp preprocess --mode=app`

 ## Ionic cli and Gulp integration
 Fine, we did it, but now we need to integrate it with ionic commands.
 Ionic cli provide [hooks](https://ionicframework.com/docs/cli/configuring.html#hooks) to run scripts during CLI events, inclusive gulp scripts